LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 On the selected grid, right click on the name of the metric you’d like to clear thresholds for.
 A list of options will display.

-Select ‘**clear thresholds**’.
-All thresholds defined for the metric are cleared, and no longer affect the display of data in the visualization.
+Select ‘**clear thresholds.**’ All thresholds defined for the metric are cleared, and no longer affect the display of data in the visualization.

 ### Formatting the dashboard

 #### Add a title

 1. Click the ‘Insert’  plus & arrow icon in the top bar.
 A list of options will display.
-2. Select ‘**text**’.
-A new title bar will display.
+2. Select ‘**text.**’ A new title bar will display.
 3. Click on the text bar and type your desired text.
 4. You can drag and drop the title bar to anywhere in the dashboard.
 5. You can format the text font by selecting the title bar and changing the settings on the ‘PROPERTIES’ panel.